-Moore's collection has only a few pieces of correspondence and miscellaneous material that was received by Special Collections and Archives with some university photographs.
+Scope and Content: This very small collection has only a few pieces of correspondence and miscellaneous material that was received by Special Collections and Archives.

 Folder -- Contents